Ziadstr/learning-http/README.md

 # Simple Flask Project

 This is a simple Flask project that demonstrates a basic web application using Flask.
 It includes a Docker configuration for easy deployment.
 Run the docker image and then answer the question you have in the learning path.
-All of the apis in this project are numbers from one to eight, you can access them using the following example: `http://<ip of the docker>/one`
+All of the APIs in this project are numbers from one to eight, you can access them using the following example: `http://<ip of the docker>/one`

 ## Getting Started